department-of-veterans-affairs/vets-website/va-gov/pages/education/about-gi-bill-benefits/how-to-use-benefits/test-fees.md

 - Fees to get scores quickly
 - Optional items not required to take an approved test

 For tests taken before August 1, 2018, if we paid you back for testing under the Post-9/11 GI Bill, we charged you at least a month of entitlement pay.
-For national tests taken after August 1, 2018, entitlement charges under the Post-9/11 GI Bill will be prorated based on the actual amount of the fee charged for the test.
+For national tests taken after August 1, 2018, we'll prorate the entitlement charges under the Post-9/11 GI Bill based on the actual amount of the fee charged for the test.
 </div>
 </li>